 Best time to visit Iguazu Falls

-December to February (the Brazilian summer months) are typically the rainiest months but this also means that the water level will be the highest and the falls look the most impressive.
-That said, I visited the falls in January and most of the time the weather was nice and sunny with only a few short showers.
+December to February (the Brazilian summer months) are typically the rainiest months but this also means that the water level of the river will be the highest and the falls look the most impressive.
+With that said, I visited Iguazu in January and the weather was nice and sunny with only a few short showers during our stay.

-For higher chances of getting a clear sunny day, visit Iguazu Falls between April and September which are the driest months but remember that June, July and August are also the coldest months so you might want to bring a light jacket.
+For higher chances of clear sunny skies, visit Iguazu Falls between April and September, which are the driest months.
+However, June, July and August are also the coldest months so you might want to bring a light jacket.